-For both FY 2018 and FY 2019, the conversion factors were configured to achieve overall payments equal to 77% of inflated costs.
-FY 2019 costs were estimated using cost-to-charge ratios (CCRs) from the District's FY 2017 (October 1, 2016 through September 30, 2017) hospital cost reports which were inflated forward to FY19 by a 2.62% inflation factor.
+Every year during ratesetting, conversion factors are configured to achieve overall payments equal to the District's budget target (77% of inflated costs for FY 2021).
+FY 2021 costs were estimated using cost-to-charge ratios (CCRs) from the District's FY 2019 (October 1, 2018 through September 30, 2019) hospital cost reports which were inflated forward to FY 2021 by a 5.3% inflation factor.
+The inflation factor is compounded from two Medicare Inpatient Prospective Payment System (IPPS) rules for FY 2020 (final rule) and FY21 (proposed rule).